 AUSTRAC compliance reports

-The compliance report is a yearly report that includes questions about how you have met you your anti-money laundering and counter-terrorism financing (AML/CTF) obligations.
+The compliance report is an annual report that includes questions about how you have met you your anti-money laundering and counter-terrorism financing (AML/CTF) obligations.

 The compliance report is a requirement under the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (AML/CTF Act).
 Not submitting your compliance report is a breach of your obligations and may attract penalties.

 You must complete your compliance report between 1 January and 31 March of each year, for the previous calendar year.

 You can now start your online submission, and you can save your progress as you go.